Installation

 Installing Slips natively

-To install these elements we will use APT package manager.
-After that, we will install python packages required for Slips to run and its modules to work.
-Also, Slips’ interface Kalipso depend on Node.JS and several npm packages.
+To install these elements, the script will use the APT package manager.
+After that, it will install python packages required for Slips to run and its modules to work.

 Instructions to download everything for Slips are below.